-An organizational chart is used to display the management structure/team structure of any company or an organization.
+An organizational chart is used to display the management structure/team structure of any company or organization.

-Every organization has the management hierarchy which is represented by a row of boxes.
-The level of the hierarchy is represented by one on top of other and it will look like a pyramid.
+Every organization has a management hierarchy, which is represented by a row of boxes.
+The hierarchy level is represented by one on top of the others, and it will look like a pyramid.

 How to Create an Organizational Chart in Excel?

 To create an organizational chart in excel is very simple and easy.
 Let’s understand how to create an organizational chart in excel with some examples.